SWIFTSIM/swiftsimio/docs/source/visualisation/index.rst

 Visualisation
 =============

-:mod:`swiftsimio` provides visualisation routines accelerated with the :mod:`numba` module.
-They work without this module, but we strongly recommend installing it for the best performance (1000x+ speedups).
-These are provided in the :mod:`swiftismio.visualisation` sub-modules.
+:mod:`swiftsimio` provides visualisation routines in the :mod:`swiftsimio.visualisation` sub-module.
+They are accelerated with the :mod:`numba` module.
+They can work without :mod:`numba`, but we strongly recommend installing it for the best performance (1000x+ speedups).

-The three built-in rendering types (described below) have the following common interface:
+The four built-in rendering types (described below) have the following common interface:

 .. code-block:: python